nearst/laconia/packages/laconia-invoke/README.md

 * **Convention over configuration**: Set environment variables and you are good to go
 * **Predictable user experience**: Avoid common Lambda invocation programming error

-Here are the user experience improvements that laconia-invoke does for you:
+Here are the user experience improvements that @laconia/invoke does for you:

 * Automatically stringifying JSON request payload and parsing JSON response payload
 * Throwing an error when FunctionError is returned instead of failing silently